zhenghaven/DecentRaVerif/README.md

 * [**Data authenticity (when Decent Apps are loaded with the same AuthList)**](#vf-02-decentraauapp-authenticity-2pv)\
 	All legitimate Decent Apps are loaded with the same legitimate AuthList
 * [**Transitive trust on AuthList**](#vf-02-decentraauapp-authenticity-1pv)\
-	legitimate Decent Apps / Clients only accept other Decent Apps loaded with the same AuthList
+	legitimate Decent Apps only accept other Decent Apps loaded with the same AuthList
 	* [**Correctness of Decent Server**](#vf-b02-decentraserverpv)\
-		A legitimate Decent Server should issue certificates containing the identicial AuthList as the legitimate Decent App loaded
+		A legitimate Decent Server should only issue certificates containing the identicial AuthList as the legitimate Decent App loaded

+### 03 Secrecy of data sent between verified Decent Apps

+### 04 Authenticity of data sent between verified Decent Apps

+* **Data authenticity (when verified Decent Apps are loaded with the same AuthList)**\
+	All legitimate verified Decent Apps are loaded with the same legitimate AuthList
+* **Transitive trust on AuthList**\
+	legitimate verified Decent Apps only accept other (verified) Decent Apps loaded with the same AuthList
+	* **Correctness of Decent Verifier**\
+		A legitimate Decent Verifier should only issue certificates containing the identicial AuthList as the legitimate Decent App and Verifier loaded

 ## Core Verifications